neo-project/docs/tutorial/en-us/3-transactions/4-NEO_transaction_fees.md

 Priority for transactions in the mempool is determined by the fee paid per byte.
 The network fee can be collected and distributed by the validator to any contract address.

 ### System fee
 The system fee is a fixed fee calculated by [transaction type](3-NEO_transaction_types.md) and instructions to be executed by the NEO virtual machine.
 Generally speaking, transaction costs scale with the network resources required.
 There is a system fee discount of `10` GAS for each transaction, so most user interaction with the network and smart contracts will be free.
+Unlike network fees, system fees are distributed to NEO holders.

 #### System calls